 - If you try one more potato recipe from Scrummy Lane, let it be these amazing Greek potatoes!

-- These crispy smashed potatoes are also Greek style, but ready a little quicker than the potatoes above.
-You can even make them in your air fryer!
+- These air fryer smashed potatoes are also Greek style, but ready a little quicker than the potatoes above.
+Make them in your regular oven if you prefer.

 - Looking for a show stopping potato side?
 Try this potato bake with bacon, or these creamier garlic parmesan potatoes (aka dauphinoise potatoes).